14 September 2019 (10:00am - 4:30pm)

-Dating from 1790, the building contains the town clock.
-In 1894 tower was heightened and the clock was raised to its present position at the top of the square sandstone tower.
-Above the doorway is a large barometer, dated 1852, used by the local fishermen.
-The Clock Tower was also the site of one of the many public water supplies in the 19th Century.
-The Tower fell in to disrepair but a major refurbishment in 2015, which gained the annual Conservation Award from the Aberdeen Society of Architects, has led its re-opening as a tourist attraction.
+The costs of the original 1790 build were met by the town’s Common Good Fund and the sole purpose of the building was to contain the Town Clock.
+In 1894 the tower was heightened, and the clock raised to its present position at the top of the square sandstone tower.
+Above the doorway is a large barometer, dated 1852, which was of immense benefit to the local fishing industry.
+The Clock Tower was also the site of one of the town’s public water supplies in the 19th century.
+The Tower was refurbished in 2015, (which gained the annual Conservation Award from the Aberdeen Society of Architects) and has now been re-opened as a tourist attraction.

 Architect: Unknown, Architecture Dutch in style.